weisslabmit/lab-website/content/people/ronweiss.md

 phd_date: "2001"
 bs_university: Brandeis University
 bs_date: "1992"
 experience: S.M.
+EECS, Massachusetts Institute of Technology, 1994
+bio: ""
-EECS, Massachusetts Institute of Technology, 1994Prof.
-Ron Weiss is a pioneer in synthetic biology whose career began at MIT in 1996, when he helped establish a wet lab in the Electrical Engineering and Computer Science Department as a graduate student.
+short_bio: Prof. Ron Weiss is a pioneer in synthetic biology whose career began at MIT in 1996, when he helped establish a wet lab in the Electrical Engineering and Computer Science Department as a graduate student.
 After earning his PhD, he joined the faculty at Princeton University before returning to MIT in 2009, where he now serves in both Biological Engineering and Electrical Engineering and Computer Science and directs the MIT Synthetic Biology Center.
 His influential work on engineering gene networks and programming cells to communicate has helped shape the field, evolving from studies in bacteria to mammalian systems with applications in cancer immunotherapy, vaccines, and programmable organoids.
-bio: ""
+cv: ""
 weight: 1
-draft: false
-cv: ""
 short: ""
 ---